tarantool/doc/doc/reference/reference_sql/sql-features.rst

         *   -   F051-01
             -   DATE data type (including support of DATE literal)
             -   ``CREATE TABLE dates (s1 DATE);``
-            -   Fail.
-Tarantool does not support the DATE data type.
+            -   No. Tarantool does not support the DATE data type.
         *   -   F051-02
             -   TIME data type (including support of TIME literal)
             -   ``CREATE TABLE times (s1 TIME DEFAULT TIME '1:2:3');``
-            -   Fail.
-Syntax error.
+            -   No. Syntax error.
         *   -   F051-03
             -   TIMESTAMP data type (including support of TIMESTAMP literal)
             -   ``CREATE TABLE timestamps (s1 TIMESTAMP);``
-            -   Fail.
-Syntax error.
+            -   No. Syntax error.
         *   -   F051-04
             -   Comparison predicate on DATE, TIME and TIMESTAMP data types
             -   ``SELECT * FROM dates WHERE s1 = s1;``
-            -   Fail.
-Date and time data types are not supported.
+            -   No. Date and time data types are not supported.
         *   -   F051-05
             -   Explicit CAST between date-time types and character string types
             -   ``SELECT cast(s1 AS VARCHAR(10)) FROM dates;``
-            -   Fail.
-Date and time data types are not supported.
+            -   No. Date and time data types are not supported.
         *   -   F051-06
             -   CURRENT_DATE
             -   ``SELECT current_date FROM t;``
-            -   Fail.
-Syntax error.
+            -   No. Syntax error.
         *   -   F051-07
             -   LOCALTIME
             -   ``SELECT localtime FROM t;``
-            -   Fail.
-Syntax error.
+            -   No. Syntax error.
         *   -   F051-08
             -   LOCALTIMESTAMP
             -   ``SELECT localtimestamp FROM t;``
-            -   Fail.
-Syntax error.
+            -   No. Syntax error.

 F081, UNION and EXCEPT in views